![]() |

 3. Production: Bringing Oil and Gas to the Surface

-- Extraction: Oil and gas are brought to the surface using natural pressure or artificial lift methods, such as pumps.
+Once drilling confirms a viable reservoir, the production phase begins.
+This is where the oil and gas are extracted, processed, and prepared for transportation to refineries or distribution networks.- Extraction: Oil and gas are brought to the surface using natural pressure or artificial lift methods, such as pumps.
 In some cases, techniques like hydraulic fracturing (fracking) or water injection are used to increase the flow of hydrocarbons.

 - Separation: The mixture that comes out of the well isn’t just oil or gas it’s a combination of hydrocarbons, water, sand, and other impurities.
 At the production site, this mixture is separated into its individual components using specialized equipment.